Born to Love logo borntolove.com VIEW CART - $ CONVERTOR - HELP! - CONTACT US - CHECKOUT

 Diaper Service - See the section above on do-it-yourself diapering.

-"Disposable" Diapers - There is no fear of sticking pins in baby.
+Disposable Diapers - There is no fear of sticking pins in baby.
 Babies do tend to wear disposable diapers for longer times between changes, perhaps because the new ones are extra-absorbent.
 Babies may get a rash from the perfumes in some diapers.

 Do-It-Yourself Diapering - The cost of buying and laundering enough diapers during your baby's diaper days can range from $600 up, depending on the diaper design and whether you have your own washing machine, or need to use a laundry room or laundromat.